Yale School of Art: Rankings

-As of 2025, U.S. News & World Report ranks Yale School of Art as second equal in fine arts.
-By specialty, the school is ranked first in painting/drawing and photography, and second for sculpture and design.
+As of 2025, U.S. News & World Report's most recent rankings place the Yale School of Art as second in fine arts, tied with the School of the Art Institute of Chicago and behind the UCLA School of the Arts and Architecture.
+These rankings were done in 2020.
+By specialty, the school is ranked first in painting/drawing and photography, and second for sculpture and graphic design.
+Previously, U.S. News & World Report's 2016 rankings ranked Yale as first.
 In 2017 art website Artsy also ranked the school first, stating that it's "topped nearly every annual survey of the best MFA programs in the nation."